MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/supply-chain-management-warehouse-only-mode.md

 And then everything between the two above example deployment options, which for example could be running a dedicated legal entity within an existing D365 SCM deployment which only handles the warehouse management processes for external systems.
 All-in-all you can use the **Supply Chain Management in warehouse-only mode** exactly as needed.

-## <a name="feature-management"></a>Feature management>
+## <a name="feature-management"></a>Feature management

 To use the **Supply Chain Management warehouse-only mode** capability, your system must meet the following requirements:

-- You must be running Microsoft Dynamics 365 Supply Chain Management version 10.0.35 or later.
+- You must be running Microsoft Dynamics 365 Supply Chain Management version 10.0.36 or later.

 - The feature that's named **(Preview) Supply Chain Management warehouse-only mode** must be turned on in [feature management](../../fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md).
-  - In version 10.0.35 this will require enablement of the flight: **_WHSWarehouseOrdersConfigurationFeature_**
 - With the feature enabled you can open the **Warehouse management > Setup > Warehouse management integration > Source systems** used to define the integration systems.
 To enable all the functionalities, you must at least insert one record into this entity.

 ## Data exchange